archlinux/archlinux-docker/README.md

 ### Development

-Changes in Git feature branches are build and tested using the pipeline as well.
+Changes in Git feature branches are built and tested using the pipeline as well.
 Development images are uploaded to our [GitLab Container Registry](https://gitlab.archlinux.org/archlinux/archlinux-docker/container_registry).